nguyjere/JeremyNguyen/index.md

 Each week I will submit a post about my reflections on what I learned from the weekly lectures or labs of CS373.
 This includes ideas, concepts, tools, or whatever conclusions I came to.

 # Week 2
-This week is about forensice investigation, which is able extracting data and determining what happened to a system.
+This week is about forensics investigation, which is about extracting data and determining what happened to a system.
+We learned a couple tools to help extract and analyze data while preserving the integrity of the evidence.
+Some tools introduced in this lectures are: FTK Imager, Volatility, Yara, and Photorec.

 *Forensics in a Nutshell:*
 1. Evidence Acquisition